nodejs/package-maintenance/docs/drafts/DEPRECATE-GUIDELINES.md

 Other ideas for tools that could help:

 - request new support of `npm deprecate` to allow deprecating versions published before a given time
 - use npm 6.9+'s aliasing ability to provide a replacement for transitive deps.
+You can find more info about this at https://github.com/npm/rfcs/blob/latest/implemented/0001-package-aliases.md
 - if author simply can't be reached and package is very outdated, then need to contact npm to get access to deprecate package.

 [support level doc]: https://github.com/nodejs/package-maintenance/blob/master/docs/drafts/Baseline%20practice%20-%20Document%20support%20levels.md